[?] Subscribe To This Site

 For instance, in England there is a link between frequent testing and science achievement—the more frequently students are tested, the poorer they perform in science.
 In Hungary, poor science achievement is linked with too much group work (because only some group members actively participate).
 In Russia, an emphasis on memorization is correlated with lower science achievement.

-So are their any generalizations?
+Can we make any generalizations?
 Perhaps a few.

 Science for kids: General guidelines for promoting achievement